Ilnicki010/support-local-businesses-app/README.md

 - [ ] Move some logic to the back end eg. Airtable search
 - [ ] Add props validation
 - [ ] Lint all the components/views
+- [ ] Delete node_modules folder and run just to make sure all the required files are in package.json

 ## tech stack